 - Protein serves to patch up all of the "tears" in your muscles caused by intense exercise such as swimming or lifting weights.

 - Then, there are the fats.
 Oh, fats.
 While they are essential for bodily functions, only good fats are necessary and they come from fish, nuts, and other natural foods.
 It's best to stay away from the typical cafeteria-style foods such as cheeseburgers, pizza, fried foods, etc. The more natural and whole your food seems the better.
 This goes for health in general, not simply swimming.

 - If you are swimming a considerable amount, you'll want to make sure that you're getting at least 65% of your daily calories from carbohydrates, 25% from protein, and 10–15% from fats.

 Although I'm advocating swimming as one of the best activities for muscle growth, it's not enough.
 You still have to lift weights, or else you'll never put on the muscle you want.
 By combining swimming and weightlifting, you'll see gains like never before.
 What other cardiovascular activity works as many muscles at once as swimming?
 Running, cycling, cartwheels?
 None of the above.

 Lifting weights must be done according to your goals:

 - If you're looking to look good, then focus on several compound exercises with plenty of isolated exercises too.

 - If you're looking to get faster at swimming or get stronger for your sport, then look more towards compound (multi-muscle) exercises and less towards isolated (one muscle only) ones.

-Whatever you decide to do as far as weight-lifting goes, it will complement nicely with swimming.
+Whatever you decide to do as far as weight-lifting goes, it will complement swimming nicely.
 Try to work those muscles involved with swimming if you can.
 Luckily for you, swimming involves many muscles, as mentioned above.
 Note, however, that you should try and stay away from working your biceps and chest too much.